ngmor/catch_ros2/README.md

 ```
 apt install ros-${ROS_DISTRO}-catch-ros2
 ```
-Debian packages are currently available for Humble, Iron, Jazzy, and Rolling ROS 2 distributions.
+Debian packages are currently available for Humble, Iron, Jazzy, Kilted, and Rolling ROS 2 distributions.

 To build the package from source, clone it into the `src` directory of your workspace root directory (`ws`).
 Then from `ws` use `colcon build`, like any other ROS 2 package.